 The gateway is complemented by portal applications for efficient management of numerous business partners, such as the Community Management Application or the BIS WebEDI Supplier Portal.

 If business partners want to exchange business data electronically, they need to have a clear agreement to ensure they can understand each other's messages.
 In practice, however, it’s the dominant business partner initiating the EDI process (known as the hub) who usually dictates the standards used by all subsequent partners (the spokes).
 These are existing industry standards.

 The following scenarios illustrate the advantage of these EDI message standards: If several people of different languages try to communicate with each other, they would need an unmanageable number of interpreters.

 2 people, speaking two different languages -> 1 interpreter

 3 people, speaking three different languages -> 3 interpreters

 4 people, speaking 4 different languages -> 6 interpreters

 n people, speaking n different languages -> n(n-1)/2 interpreters

-If, on the other hand, they decided to use English as an international standard language, each person would need just one interpreter from his or her own language to and from English:
+If, on the other hand, they decided to use an international standard language, each person would need just one interpreter from their own language to and from English:

 2 people, speaking 2 different languages -> 2 interpreters